 They are shopping and engaging, but in ways different from previous generations, according to an infographic by MergeIn.

-Some 39% of Millennials post reviews of products or brands, and this generation is more likely to listen to and connect with people like them rather than celebrities: Over 60% of people age 18-24 would try a product suggested by a YouTuber, and 69% of Millennials have admitted to experiencing FOMO (fear of missing out), the infographic explains.
+- Some 39% of Millennials post reviews of products or brands, and this generation is more likely to listen to and connect with people like them rather than celebrities

 And, of course, how they buy is different because of changing technologies.
 Millennials are 4.6 times more likely than other generations to rent products online and 2.3 times more likely to use sharing services, according to the infographic.

-For brands that want in on that Millennial action, it helps to know how this group shops.
+For marketers and brands that want in on that Millennial action, it helps to know how this group shops.
 The infographic compares generational buying habits and points out that Millennials outspend other groups by $80 per month on coffee.
 It also says 60% of Millennials rate products and services online, compared with 49% of other generations.
 For marketers and their marketing strategy, it settles a clear message, more testimonials, and influencer marketing to come.

 To see more about this dynamic generation, check out the “Inside Look at the Habits of Millennial Shoppers [Infographic]” below for a more detailed look.